TurboGears/tg2docs/docs/main/Deployment/ModProxy.rst

 Apache notices the pre-existing header and passes it through.

-.. todo:: The Charset section here refers to Kid templates.
+.. todo:: Difficulty: Easy.
+The Charset section here refers to Kid templates.
 Verify
           these charsets, and convert to Genshi